watty62/100-days-of-code/log.md

 # 100 Days Of Code - Log

+### Day 20: 2017-Jan-21

+**Today's Progress** Amended the function which was comparing data derived from the file path with the ID3 tags to just return the tag values.
+Moved the comparison to later in the programme.
+Created an output file.
+Writes data to that with highlighted anomalies.

+**Thoughts** Needs more checking, and tidying then (later) write updates to the ID3 tags.

 ### Day 19: 2017-Jan-20

 **Today's Progress** Back to the MP3 checker.
 Now doing a comparison on the Artist, Album, and Title fom the file path with those from the ID3 tags.
 Highlighting mis-matches.
 Still some issues with the more weirdly named files with miscellaneous putuation in the filename.